isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation.md

 With AEM Guides' Bulk Activation feature, you can quickly and easily activate your content from authoring to publishing instance.
 The Bulk activation feature gives you the flexibility to:

--   Add one more multiple maps \(to a map collection\) to a single activation task
+-   Add one or more multiple maps \(to a map collection\) to a single activation task

--   Select one of multiple output presets that you would like to publish
+-   Select one or multiple output presets that you would like to publish.
+You can add AEM Site, PDF, Native PDF, HTML5, Custom, and
+JSON output presets.

 -   Define locales in which the output has to be activated